ChentaoLi/ChentaoLi.github.io/_pages/about.md

 - *2022.10*  Silver Prize of the International Genetically Engineered Machine Competition (iGEM) (ZJUintl-China 2022, Team leader).

 # 📰 News
-- *2024.6*  Graduated from Zhejiang University with the Bachelor's degree of  Biomedical Sciences!
+- *2024.6*  Graduated from Zhejiang University with the Bachelor's degree of  Biomedical Sciences.
-- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences!
+- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences.
-- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences!
+- *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences.
-- *2024.4*  Accepted the PhD offer from The Hong Kong University of Science and Technology (Guangzhou)
+- *2024.4*  Accepted the PhD offer from The Hong Kong University of Science and Technology (Guangzhou).